What is a petition?

 A petition against a Private Bill is not the same as a public petition.
 It is a document, in a particular format, outlining how you are affected by a Private Bill and why you think it shouldn't be proceeded with or how you would like it altered.

 How do I petition?

-Detailed information about the petitioning process in the Commons is contained in the guide below.
+Detailed information about the petitioning process in the Commons, including on Roll A and Roll B agents, is contained in the guide below.
 However, you should contact the Lords Private Bill Office for details on how to petition in the Lords.

 Can I petition in both Houses?